Why Queen biopic 'Bohemian Rhapsody' could be a rocking hit

 In the 1970s and '80s, Queen was one of the biggest bands in the world.
 The British rockers routinely sold out stadiums across the globe.
 Led by the Zanzibar-born Freddie Mercury, the band was eventually inducted into the Rock and Roll Hall of Fame.
 Hollywood has been working on making a movie about the band for years, and that dream is finally becoming a reality.

-Called "Bohemian Rhapsody" – named after one of the group's most famous songs – it's set to be released on Christmas Day 2018.
-It's still too early to get in line and buy tickets (c'mon, Fandango!), but we're already dusting off our old album covers and re-watching concert videos on YouTube with bated breath and eager excitement.
-So why is this film sure to be a holiday hit?
+Called "Bohemian Rhapsody" – named after one of the group's most famous songs – it's now in theaters.
+We're already dusting off our old album covers and re-watching concert videos on YouTube with bated breath and eager excitement.
+So why is this film sure to be rocking hit?
 Let us count the ways ...

 The teaser trailer looks amazing.

 And the official trailer will take you down memory lane.

 Actor Rami Malek at the 68th Primetime Emmy Awards in Los Angeles.
 (Photo: Featureflash Photo Agency/Shutterstock)

 Fans of Egyptian-American actor Rami Malek, the star of the popular "Mr. Robot" on the USA Network, are anxious to see how the shy and restrained thespian transforms himself into a 1970s-era rock star.
 Originally, the role was supposed to go to comedic actor Sacha Baron Cohen of "Borat" fame, but he dropped out early in the planning stages due to creative differences.
 "Everyday [I've immersed myself in the world of Freddie Mercury] and it never feels like it's enough because those guys, each one of them, is this incredible artist on their own," Malek told Jimmy Fallon about the making of the movie.
 "Together, collectively, it is a phenomenon.
 Things like that don't happen."